LLM-generated personalized nudges for improving pro-environmental behavior: Field evidence from resource conservation: Results

+LLM-personalized nudges reached a larger share of participants and sustained engagement over time.
+A total of 69.7\% of participants in T2 both opened at least one report and sent at least one reply, compared with 57.1\% in C and 58.2\% in T1 (Fig.~\ref{fig:4}d).
+Differences in early uptake were modest, but divergence increased after the mid-intervention rounds, with T2 participants maintaining responsiveness for longer.
+By the final round, the share of participants without any missed 48-hour response window was 10.0 p.p. higher in T2 than in T1 (Fig.~\ref{fig:4}e).

-During the study period, participants initiated an average of 45.6 chatbot sessions (1.3 per day).
-Compared with T1, T2 participants had shorter average session durations (1.58 vs.~1.90 min) and were more likely to query their usage data (9.4\% vs.~5.0\%).
-T2 participants also showed a higher mean proportion of nudges followed by multiple replies within 48 hours (44.7\% vs.~38.0\%).
-The interaction profile of T2 participants was more task-focused and more responsive than that of T1 participants.
+Interaction logs provide finer-grained evidence of this pattern.
+Participants in T2 engaged in shorter sessions (1.58 vs.~1.90 minutes in T1), were more likely to query their own usage data (9.4\% vs.~5.0\%), and more frequently continued interactions after receiving nudges, as reflected in multiple replies within 48 hours (44.7\% vs.~38.0\%).
+The interaction profile of T2 participants suggested more task-focused and sustained engagement than that of T1 participants.